rossrobino/blog/src/content/svelte-component-library.md

 Now we can package the library and publish it on [npm](https://www.npmjs.com/) for anyone to use.
 Repeat these steps each time you want to update your package.

+> If you are looking to automate some of these steps, check out the [changesets](https://github.com/changesets/changesets) project.

-- Set the `version` in `package.json`, this will have to be bumped up each time you publish the package (major.minor.patch)--you can leave this at `0.0.1` to start
+- Update the `version` in `package.json`, this will have to be bumped up each time you publish the package (major.minor.patch)--you can leave this at `0.0.1` to start
 - Run `npm install` to sync your `package-lock.json` with the current version information
 - Run `npm run package` to execute the `package` script in `package.json`
 - You can verify the output of your build in the `dist` directory
-- Commit changes to your repository
+- Commit changes to your repository, it's important to publish the same source code to both GitHub and npm to build trust in your package with users.
 - Run `npm publish --access public` to publicly publish your package on npm (if you don't have an account you will need to create one and log in)

 ## Test in a separate project